trailblazing/tute/README.md

 Besides these two branches have been established in other branches for the implementation of a functional.
 Upon completion of the changes flow into the branch experimental.
 After stabilization of the changes in the experimental, the changes flow into the master and release is issued.

-Deciding to connect to the development hapnote, please use the develop branch for the current code.
+Deciding to connect to the development Hapnote, please use the develop branch for the current code.